 Google has just updated its licensing model for Chromebooks and other Chrome OS devices.
-If you want to enroll a Chromebook in your Google Apps domain you need to buy a Chromebook management license.
+If you want to enrol a Chromebook in your Google Apps domain, you need to buy a Chromebook management license.
 Licenses can be bought through Google Apps Certified Retailers, and once applied to your domain give you centralised control over your fleet of Chromebooks.
 It’s a bit like Group Policy for Chromebooks.

 Today Google has updated the rules for its management licensing.
 The new system allows you to deprovision Chromebooks from your Google Apps domain and move the license to another device.
 This means you can now reuse a Chromebook management license for another device when it is disposed of.
 This is limited, however, devices of the same model.

-If you currently have the Forced Re-Enrollment feature enabled (it’s on by default), you should deprovision your enrolled devices before you submit them for repair, sell, or give them to another party.
-Forced Re-Enrollment ensures your enrolled devices remain in a managed state and are unusable without credentials for your domain.
-By deprovisioning your device, it ensures that repair centers can complete the necessary tests during the return process or the new owner can use the devices you resell.
+If you currently have the Forced Re-Enrolment feature enabled (it’s on by default), you should deprovision your enrolled devices before you submit them for repair, sell, or give them to another party.
+Forced Re-Enrolment ensures your enrolled devices remain in a managed state and are unusable without credentials for your domain.
+By deprovisioning your device, it ensures that repair centres can complete the necessary tests during the return process, or the new owner can use the devices you resell.

 How to deprovision a Chromebook